Entry cost? Discounts? How long can I stay?

 Are there restrooms inside / near the rink?

 There are no restrooms inside the ice rink.
 Public restrooms are located near the parking lot adjacent to the ice area.
+Portable restrooms will be located on the plaza near the facility entrance.
 Skates must be removed when leaving the facility.

 Do you offer skating lessons?